 Saddle shoes and poodle skirts.
 Letterman jackets and duck tail haircuts.
-Soda fountains, drive-ins and rock-n-roll.
+Soda fountains, drive-ins, and rock-n-roll.
 These were just some of the classic fads of the 1950’s.
-But what about gardens?
+What about gardens?
 While most 50’s style gardens and yards were filled “all things tacky,” you can recreate a style of your own using some retro garden ideas from way back when.
-This article focuses on the use of pink, black and turquoise plants for a 50’s garden theme.
+This article focuses on the use of pink, black, and turquoise plants for a 50’s garden theme.

 50’s Inspired Garden Design

 In the 1950’s garden, an assortment of mass-produced decorations scattered about was not uncommon– plastic wildlife, garden gnomes, the now very politically incorrect black jockey statues, lantern holders, etc. Here you would also find wide open, well-manicured lawns and an abundance of round or box-pruned evergreen foundation plants.

 Where one lived, however, was a major factor in its overall design.
 Simply put, if you lived in warmer climes, the gardens took on a more tropical flair while in other areas plants focused more towards subtropical to temperate schemes.
 Regardless, many gardens in the 50’s reflected an outdoor-indoor living, as patios and swimming pools were quite popular.
 Hardscape features were focused on more so than the plants, though garden flowers were big and colorful when implemented.

 Then there were the color schemes, with pink, black, and turquoise among them (usually inside).
 Although not as prominent in the garden, your 50’s inspired garden can take these quirky pops of color and give them new life.

 Plants for a 50’s Garden Theme